 From Wikipedia: “Many scholars have analyzed dramatic structure, beginning with Aristotle in his Poetics (c.
 335 BC).
 In his Poetics the Greek philosopher Aristotle put forth the idea that a whole is what has a beginning, a middle and an end.”
 And in Greek and Shakespearean terms that would also include five acts (of a play) which are “exposition, rising action, climax, falling action, and resolution.”
 Let’s dig in a little deeper.

 This is where the story begins.
 It is your narrative hook, the tip of the iceberg, early hints at theme, character, setting—and if done right, the conflict.
-This is where your inciting incident happens, that moment in time where the story really begins, that tipping point beyond which things will never be the same.
+This is where your inciting incident happens, that moment in time, that tipping point, beyond which things will never be the same.
 Whether your story is a straight line, a circle coming round, or some other structure, you have to start someplace.
 As mentioned in previous columns, starting in medias res, Latin for “in the middle of things,” is a great way to grab your audience’s attention.
 You are setting the stage here, so paint a picture, give us the backdrop, and start the thread (or threads) that will run through your narrative.
 I can’t tell you how often I’ve stopped reading a story because the opening paragraph was random, boring, or confusing.